 Tension: The “tightness” of the screen mesh, measured in newtons.

-Underbase: A thin coating of ink printed first and cured to act as a base for which all other colors are to be printed on.
+Underbase: A coating of ink printed first and flashed to act as a base for which all other colors are to be printed on.
 Underbasing is usually required when printing multi-color designs on colored shirts.

 Underexposed: Insufficient screen exposure time, resulting in a soft stencil that can break down prematurely during the print run.